denistsoi/franklinchen.github.io/source/_posts/2012-10-06-the-fineview-stepathon-2012-pittsburghs-grueling-urban-trail-race.markdown

 ## Conclusion

 I had a great time in this year's Fineview Stepathon, and I was delighted to have introduced Chris to this event.
+This was one of the *most fun* races in my life!
 I'm grateful for all the work the volunteers did to get the route ready, handle registration, direct the race, point out directions, give us water, and provide music and food for us at the end.
 I totally want to do this again next year, even if schedule conflicts arise again.
 And I hope that maybe I'll do some targeted training in order to really conquer "man versus steps"!